Hospitality Services Detail

-- Wakeup calls cannot be set by the guest directly on the room phone.
+- Wakeup calls can also be set by the guest directly from room's phone.
+Please read this article.

 - The Mitel emulation protocol only allows to schedule calls for the current or next day, one day at a time.
 To get recurrent wakeup calls, the PMS must be able to repeat the wakeup request every day.